 Lean Training / Shop Floor Management

 Lean practices on the shop floor.
-As part of the ROI lean training program, an industrial group improved its added-value processes at over ten locations.
+As part of the ROI-EFESO lean training program, an industrial group improved its added-value processes at over ten locations.
 The program did more than just round out the different levels of knowledge that managers had about lean thinking.
 It also translated theory directly into working practices on the shop floor by taking a multiplier approach – and it started on the very first day of training.

 Lean Transformation: Premium processes instead of fire fighting